Embrace Spring with a Wholesome Wild Garlic and Nettle Soup

 To finish:

-A dollop of sour cream, or to keep it vegan, coconut cream
+A dollop of sour cream, or for a vegan option, coconut cream

-I also highly recommend a drizzle of Red Panda's Chilli Crisp - it elevates the whole dish!
+I highly recommend a drizzle of Red Panda's Chilli Crisp to elevate the whole dish!

 Method:

-Give the nettles, wild garlic and mushrooms, and good clean to get rid of any dirt, debris or creepy crawlies hanging on, for the leaves dry them off in a salad spinner if possible to remove excess moisture (the nettles will still sting at this point).
+Clean the nettles, wild garlic, and mushrooms thoroughly to remove any dirt, debris, or creepy crawlies.
+If possible, dry the leaves in a salad spinner to remove excess moisture (the nettles will still sting at this point).

-Dice the onion and add it to a large saucepan with the butter/ oil and let it cook until it becomes translucent.
+Dice the onion and add it to a large saucepan with butter or oil.
+Cook until it becomes translucent.

-Chop off the woody section of the mushrooms (if they have them) and add to the pot with the onion for ten minutes.
+Chop off the woody sections of the mushrooms (if they have them) and add them to the pot with the onion.
+Cook for ten minutes.

-Follow with the whole can of butter beans, including the juice, the nettles, and two litres of stock, leave to simmer for thirty minutes, stirring occasionally and add salt to taste as neccessary
+Add the entire can of butter beans, including the juice, the nettles, and two litres of stock.
+Leave to simmer for thirty minutes, stirring occasionally.
+Add salt to taste as necessary.

-After thirty minutes, remove from heat for five minutes before adding the wild garlic, if left for too long in the heat, it will lose its vibrancy and taste!
+After thirty minutes, remove from heat for five minutes before adding the wild garlic.
+If left in the heat for too long, it will lose its vibrancy and taste!

-Either pour the soup into a blender or crack out a stick blender and wizz it all together, to the consistency of your choice.
+Either pour the soup into a blender or use a stick blender to blend everything together to your desired consistency.

-Pour into your bowls, and if you try to artfully add sour cream or coconut cream on top, serve with a delicious, fresh, warm, crusty bread roll.
+Pour into bowls.
+If you wish, artfully add sour cream or coconut cream on top.
+Serve with a delicious, fresh, warm, crusty bread roll.

 Wild garlic (Allium ursinum) contains various chemical constituents that contribute to its medicinal properties.
-Some of the key compounds found in wild garlic include sulfur-containing compounds such as allicin, diallyl disulfide, and diallyl trisulfide, as well as flavonoids, saponins, and vitamins (including vitamin C).
-The medicinal benefits of wild garlic are attributed to these chemical constituents.
-For example, allicin, which is released when wild garlic is crushed or chopped, is known for its antimicrobial and antibacterial properties.
-It may help fight off infections and support overall immune function
+Key compounds found in wild garlic include sulfur-containing compounds such as allicin, diallyl disulfide, and diallyl trisulfide, along with flavonoids, saponins, and vitamins (including vitamin C).
+The medicinal benefits of wild garlic are attributed to these constituents.
+For example, allicin, released when wild garlic is crushed or chopped, is known for its antimicrobial and antibacterial properties.
+It may help fight off infections and support overall immune function.

-Nettles (urtica dioaca) contain a variety of chemical constituents that contribute to their medicinal properties.
+Nettles (Urtica dioica) contain a variety of chemical constituents that contribute to their medicinal properties.
 These include vitamins (such as A, C, and K), minerals (including iron, calcium, and magnesium), flavonoids, phenolic compounds, and histamine.
-The medicinal properties of nettles are attributed to these chemical constituents.
-For example, the vitamins and minerals contribute to the overall nutritive properties of nettles.
+The medicinal properties of nettles are attributed to these constituents.
+For instance, the vitamins and minerals contribute to the overall nutritive properties of nettles.
 The flavonoids and phenolic compounds are known for their antioxidant and anti-inflammatory effects, which may help reduce inflammation and combat oxidative stress in the body.
-Besides being associated with allergy symptoms, histamine has been used in traditional medicine to support the immune response and as a treatment for allergies
+Although histamine is often associated with allergy symptoms, it has been used in traditional medicine to support the immune response and treat allergies.

-So there we have it, a beautiful spring soup to bring on those sunny days.
+So there we have it—a beautiful spring soup to usher in those sunny days.

 Happy slurping!